Mining Intelligence and News

 Nittetsu Mining Co., Ltd. 50 % Indirect

-April 17, 2025, Camino-Nittetsu Mining Chile SpA (“JVCO”) (an entity existing under the laws of Chile in which Camino Minerals Corp. and Nittetsu Mining Co., Ltd. each hold a 50% ownership interest) acquired a 100% ownership interest in Cuprum, which owns the Puquios Project, a construction-ready copper project that has obtained its primary RCA environmental permit to build and operate the mine.
+On April 17, 2025, acquisition of all of the issued and outstanding shares of Cuprum Resources Chile SpA (Cuprum) was completed.
+The Acquisition resulted in JVCO, an entity existing under the laws of Chile in which Camino Minerals Corp. and Nittetsu Mining Co., Ltd. each hold a 50% ownership interest, acquiring a 100% ownership interest in Cuprum.

 Contractors